farisachugthai/viconf/README.rst

 .. admonition:: Be careful when working with ``jobstart``.

-This function POURS output into the current buf so make sure you're switched to a scratch buffer.
+This function POURS output into the current buffer.
+Keep in mind that this happens asynchronously so button-mashing :kbd:`Ctrl-c` won't get you anywhere!
+Make sure you're switched to a scratch buffer.

 However... **THIS WORKS**::